How to Get Money for a Wedding Fast

 - Groomsmen’s gifts, wedding day gifts to the bride and gifts for the Groom’s parents – Groom looks after

-- Bridesmaid’s gifts and gifts for Bride’s parents – Bride pays for the wedding party
+- Bridesmaid’s gifts and gifts for Bride’s parents – The bride pays for the wedding party

 - Hair and Makeup, Groom’s wedding band – The bride

-We didn’t add every single thing as the list can go on and on.
+We didn’t add everything, as the list can continue.

-Things like the honeymoon who the groom typically takes care of, and pre-wedding events such as engagement parties (bride and her family) or rehearsal dinners (the groom and his family).
+Things like the honeymoon, which the groom typically takes care of, and pre-wedding events such as engagement parties (bride and her family) or rehearsal dinners (the groom and his family).

 And if you are having a destination wedding, other things apply.

-Destination weddings are a whole other thing and the wedding etiquette there differs from a traditional wedding.
+Destination weddings are a whole other thing, and wedding etiquette differs from a traditional wedding.

-This is just a guide you can use when dividing up, on who pays for what at a wedding.
+This is just a guide you can use when dividing who pays for what at a wedding.

-Watch your wedding guest list, the more you add, the more money you going to have to spend.
+Watch your wedding guest list; the more you add, the more money you will have to spend.

 So what is the best best way to pay for a wedding?

-Don’t forget to grab this simple wedding budget checklist to assist you in funding a wedding this year.
+Don’t forget to grab this simple wedding budget checklist to assist you in funding your wedding this year.

 It’s easy to use and will help save you the extra cash quickly.